Cryptanalysis of the Enigma: Key setting

 The weakness in this indicator procedure came from two factors.
-First, use of a global Grundstellung —this was changed in September 1938 so that the operator selected his initial position to encrypt the message key, and sent the initial position in clear followed by the enciphered message key.
-The second problem was the repetition of message key within the indicator, which was a serious security flaw.
-The message setting was encoded twice, resulting in a relation between first and fourth, second and fifth, and third and sixth character.
-This security problem enabled the Polish Cipher Bureau to break into the pre-war Enigma system as early as 1932.
+First, use of a global Grundstellung; this was changed in September 1938 so that the operator selected his initial position to encrypt the message key, and sent the initial position in clear followed by the enciphered message key.
+The second problem was the repetition of the message key within the indicator, which was a serious security flaw.
+The message setting was encoded twice, resulting in a relation between the first and fourth, second and fifth, and third and sixth characters.
+This weakness enabled the Polish Cipher Bureau to break the pre-war Enigma system as early as 1932.
 On 1 May 1940 the Germans changed the procedures to encipher the message key only once.

 British efforts

 In 1927, the UK openly purchased a commercial Enigma.
 Its operation was analysed and reported.
 Although a leading British cryptographer, Dilly Knox (a veteran of World War I and the cryptanalytical activities of the Royal Navy's Room 40), worked on decipherment he had only the messages he generated himself to practice with.
 After Germany supplied modified commercial machines to the Nationalist side in the Spanish Civil War, and with the Italian Navy (who were also aiding the Nationalists) using a version of the commercial Enigma that did not have a plugboard, Britain could intercept the radio broadcast messages.
 In April 1937 Knox made his first decryption of an Enigma encryption using a technique that he called buttoning up to discover the rotor wirings and another that he called rodding to solve messages.
 This relied heavily on cribs and on a crossword-solver's expertise in Italian, as it yielded a limited number of spaced-out letters at a time.

 Britain had no ability to read the messages broadcast by Germany, which used the military Enigma machine.